Padredilg/work-day-scheduler/README.md

 # Work Day Scheduler :pencil:

 ## :label: Description
-An app for you to write down all tasks that you need to accomplish at work and keep track of them as they aproach their deadlines.
+Write down your daily work tasks and keep track of them as they aproach their deadlines.

 ## 	:hash: Built With
 :heavy_check_mark: HTML</br>